neptune-mutual-blue/protocol/readme.md

 ### checkIfWhitelistedCoverCreator

-Signifies if a given account is a whitelisted cover creator
+Signifies if the given account is a whitelisted cover creator

 ```solidity
 function checkIfWhitelistedCoverCreator(address account) external view